mattmc3/getopt/README.md

 # mattmc3/getopt

-This fork of github.com/rsc/getopt adds more control over flag sorting so that the developer can maintain better control of help output.
+This fork of github.com/rsc/getopt adds the option to disable the default lexicographical flag sorting so that the developer can maintain better control of help output.

-By default, flags are sorted lexicographically (like the standard library).
-To preserve insertion order instead, call `SortFlags(false)` on your `FlagSet`.
+To preserve insertion order, call `SortFlags(false)` on your `FlagSet`.

 ```go
 fs := getopt.NewFlagSet("example", flag.ExitOnError)